Ehanlion/mist_obsidian/Session Notes/Mist Sessions/Mist Sessions.md

 - [ ] Hunter's guild in [[Gullhook]] ties to [[The Green Order]] in [[The Twilight Woods]]
 - [ ] Flesh out quest to clear the salvage yard in [[Gullhook]]
-- [x] Chugga's bar tournament w/ [[Ball Knockers]] **Run Already, [[Gullhook]]**
+- [x] Chugga's bar tournament w/ [[Ball Knockers]] **Run Already**
 - [ ] Work on Livy from [[Livy's Livestock (Slave House)]] & tie to [[The Forest Freaks]]
+	- [ ] Make Livy a Hag and add a Haven Coven and a windmill as a joke alluding to Curse of Strahd.
+The windmill is for LOLs but the Hags are legit.
-- [ ] [[Puck]] takes [[Deion Deus]]'s Hands with super poison dagger
+- [x] [[Puck]] takes [[Deion Deus]]'s Hands with super poison dagger **Run Already**
-	- [ ] [[Puck]] seduced by [[Garrick Blackthorn]], [[Deion Deus]] framed in [[Puck]]'s mind as a weakling and a coward for not killing those kids
+	- [x] [[Puck]] seduced by [[Garrick Blackthorn]], [[Deion Deus]] framed in [[Puck]]'s mind as a weakling and a coward for not killing those kids,
-	- [ ] [[Puck]] stands over [[Deion Deus]]: "I could finish you, but I won't.
+	- [x] [[Puck]] stands over [[Deion Deus]]: "I could finish you, but I won't.
 Then it's not on my shoulders that I killed ya, you're just weak.
 Just like Garrick told me."
-	- [ ] [[Puck]] lures [[Deion Deus]] to back room being friendly, then does this.
+	- [x] [[Puck]] lures [[Deion Deus]] to back room being friendly, then does this.
 Chop of hand with [[Deion Deus]]'s own hand-axe.
 - [ ] Super long way off but have affair between [[Livy Revals]] and [[Fedorov Barovick VII]] be a weapon for stripping [[Fedorov Barovick VII]] of his right to rule [[Fedorov's Legion]].
 Add something to [[Fedorov's Legion]] to make their affair and their child from it a method to invalidate his rule.
 	- [ ] flesh out rules for this
 	- [ ] flesh out child that they had
 - [ ] Start seeding ideas for a war on [[The South-East Coast]] between [[Fedorov's Legion]] and [[The Blue Coat Brigade]]
 - [ ] Get a new sheet of NPC names and races table for quick reference
 - [ ] Integrate quests in mission doc more neatly and divide by region in Gullhook.
-- [ ] Figure out moonrat's enemy for mission in Chugga's.
+- [x] Figure out moonrat's enemy for mission in Chugga's.  **Ran Tavern, was fun**
 - [x] Draw map of [[Gullhook]], **Finished Drawing, paper note**
 - [ ] Draw map of the [[The High Forests]]
 - [ ] Update and re-format player data sheets for [[Wake]] [[Deion Deus]] [[Slug Stoll]] and [[Kelswin Lovejoy]]
-- [ ] I referenced the author to a book on smithing in [[Gullhook]] named McAllister.
+- [x] I referenced the author to a book on smithing in [[Gullhook]] named McAllister.
 Place him in Briar's Forge.
-Have him have clues about the vanishings and ideas about the forest and weapons.
+Have him have clues about the vanishings and ideas about the forest and weapons.  **Ran for Slug Already**
-- [ ] Enemy who they fight, the enemy runs or the party runs, and then they fight again later e.g. a recurring enemy that they know about.
 - [ ] Build an order known as the "Exultant"
+	- [ ] Use this as the order to J's second character for [[Gandoras City]] and the order of clerical workers who follow [[The Everlight]]
 - [ ] Add surfing mini quest idea
 - [ ] Work on [[Vivian Lovejoy]]'s journal that [[Kelswin Lovejoy]] found and is reading.
 - [ ] A cave of ice with frozen bodies in the walls, frozen in combat poses. an ancient white dragon prowls the cave and hunts.
 It protects a secret entrance to something important.
 - [x] Implement 6-level exhaustion system with 2x EL penalty to d20 rolls and 5x EL penalty in feet to movement.
 Exhaustion after being downed in combat and coming back.
-Applies to initiative but not death saves.
+Applies to initiative but not death saves.  **Added prototype**
 	- [ ] Maybe add an adrenaline system onto this
-- [x] flesh out inspiration system to give inspiration more. give for never going down in combat, landing a lot of crits, doing 3/4 a monsters hp solo or something, exceptional social interaction, solving a riddle, finding a clue, etc...
+- [x] flesh out inspiration system to give inspiration more. give for never going down in combat, landing a lot of crits, doing 3/4 a monsters hp solo or something, exceptional social interaction, solving a riddle, finding a clue, etc...  **Added prototype**
-- [x] When meeting [[Karak-Ulgurath]], they hear a layered voice of [[Ignel Valis]] (as Silvan Gile) speaking through it saying, bow to my old pet underlings or something.
+- [x] When meeting [[Karak-Ulgurath]], they hear a layered voice of [[Ignel Valis]] (as Silvan Gile) speaking through it saying, bow to my old pet underlings or something.  **Added to note.**
-- [x] Write document for highlighting factions and groups in [[Hope Town]] and the pirate legions like [[Fedorov's Legion]], [[The Dead-Tide Reapers]], and [[The Blue Coat Brigade]].
+- [x] Write document for highlighting factions and groups in [[Hope Town]] and the pirate legions like [[Fedorov's Legion]], [[The Dead-Tide Reapers]], and [[The Blue Coat Brigade]].  **Written and shared with Wake Already**
 	- [x] Write a GM copy as well with more info
 - [ ] Add funeral even in [[Gullhook]] honoring [[Dmitri Mironov]] after being killed.
 Called an honored friend of [[Tennyson Heralds]].
 Second poster talking about [[Alsolace]] needing gold strength to fight [[Erstorndin]] who's agent was a wraith of the night ([[Wake]])
-- [ ] Talk with Ashley and create Character sheet for character
+- [x] Talk with Ashley and create Character sheet for character
-	- [ ] Race, class, ability score rolls, roll hit points
+	- [x] Race, class, ability score rolls, roll hit points
-	- [ ] Find a good magic item and give some gold to start with
+	- [x] Find a good magic item and give some gold to start with
+- [ ] Figure out what to put in [[Valyra Lastname]]'s Infernal puzzle box
+- [x] Work on ways to get into green order via either Being a Druid/Ranger, born into order, or if underage offered asylum and then kicked out of the order later if they don't embrace their principles.  **Added to note on the Order**
+- [ ] Add a puzzle that is just a standard Caesar's cipher and the shift amount is uncovered somewhere within the room.
+Maybe the number can be found by examining paintings of spells, and each painting corresponds to a different spell of a different element.
+Looking closer, GM describes the spell and players have to figure which spell it is.
+Then to find the clue its like FIRE + FIRE - ICE + AIR - EARTH and that corresponds to the levels of the spell being combined.
+- [ ] Add an element of [[The Aether-Veil Projector]] that is a ticking clock.
+In some amount of time it will shut off, [[The Shrouds of the Frost-Bound Wardens]] will dissipate and Mist will reunite with the world outside. [[The Divine Barrier]] will fall. however, it will expose the island to [[The Scintillating Order]] who are told by [[The Many]] to seek the destruction of Mist.
+It can only be repowered with all of the [[Shards]] reassembled and reunited.
+People like [[Silvan Gile]] work to get some [[Shards]] for their own devices and seek to use them for greedy purposes in their own rituals to prevent this occurrence.
 # 3. Item/Ability Ideas
 - [ ] glass blade, increased crit chance and damage but on a 5 or lower on a d20, after an attack, the blade shatters in a 10 ft radius, dex save dc 15 versus 3d8 damage
 - [ ] Item called "Scream Blade" that does less damage, but doubles the save required to hold concentration on a spell and deals more damage to spell casters.
-- [x] Prep tattoos for offering at Ink
+- [x] Prep tattoos for offering at Ink  **Kelswin acquired tattoo**
 - [ ] Lance weapon that charges in a straight line?
 - [ ] Ability allowing re-roll of entire damage roll.
 If you roll lower than before you take the damage instead.
 Call it like "curse fated strike" or some BS
+- [x] Build the Weapon, called a Reaver Blade, that [[Puck]] used against [[Deion Deus]] **Created and done**
+- [ ] Rewrite [[The Whisperer's Curse]] to be better
 # 3. Fight Ideas
 - [ ] Enemy that is anchored to an object through magical means.
 They get dragged towards the object if not within a certain radius.
 - [ ] Some lair effect that causes chains to drag a player within melee range of a powerful enemy.
 It is blocked if you can keep something within line of sight of you and the creature to stop the chain dragging you.